superluminar-io/fullstack-serverless-workshop/docs/welcome.md

 ## Scope

 - Infrastructure as Code with AWS CDK
+- Static Hosting with S3 and CloudFront
-- Simple Rest API with Amazon API Gateway
+- Simple RESTful HTTP API with Amazon API Gateway
 - Serverless computation with Lambda
 - NoSql Database with DynamoDB
-- Static Hosting with S3 and CloudFront

 ## Out of Scope